mohanramphp/angular-component-library/projects/ratify/README.md

 # Angular Ratify

-> This angular component library is planned to hold all different sort of rating components needed for an angular application development.
+> This angular component library is planned to hold different sort of rating components needed for an angular application development.

 For now, one component is added in this library
 ```html